kamansoft/laravel-blame/README.md

 composer require kamansoft/laravel-blame
 ```

-Some times your laravel application will perform actions that persists records on the database without an authenticated or logged in user,  You can call this user as System User or any other name you want, but you must specify its id or primary key.
+Sometimes your laravel application will perform actions that persist records on the database without an authenticated or logged-in user, You can call this user as System User or any other name you want, but you must specify its id or primary key.

-To do so you can run the [system user command](#system-user-command) or the  package install comand:
+To do so, you can run the [system user command](#system-user-command) or the package install comand:

 ```bash
 php artisan blame:install
 ```
-The above command will publish the package config file and it will run the [system user command](#system-user-command) with no arguments.
+The above command will publish the package config file, and it will run the [system user command](#system-user-command) with no arguments.

 ## Usage

-You must first add the  **update_by** and **created_by** fields to the table's migration field in order to use it in your models.
+You must first add the **update_by** and **created_by** fields to the table's migration field to use it in your models.

 ```php
 //dabase/migrations/2023_01_02_154102_create_somes_table